George Mathews (soldier): Early career

-By the 1762, George and a brother, Sampson Mathews, had begun a mercantile enterprise in Staunton, Virginia, and soon had acquired extensive property along the western frontier as far west as the Greenbrier district.
+By 1762, George and a brother, Sampson Mathews, began a mercantile enterprise in Staunton, Virginia, and soon had acquired extensive property along the western frontier as far west as the Greenbrier district.
 The brothers established several outposts along this stretch, where they sold both frontier necessities and specialty goods, importing goods through Atlantic trade markets.
 The brothers additionally dealt in forced labor, mostly through contracts for convict servants from Ireland, but also African slaves.
 The brothers were among the "soul-drivers" in Virginia who bought convict servants wholesale from British transport ships at port, and traveled along established routes selling the convicts to farmers, planters, and others.
 Lodine-Chaffey suggests that the brothers' treatment of both convict servants and slaves was suspect, due to the frequency in which the servants and slaves escaped them; the brothers reported three slaves missing in 1769, and ten convicts missing in 1773.
 In total, their dealings in all ventures accounted for a "great share" of the trade in the region.

 Mathews was elected to the Augusta Parish vestry in 1763, joining his brother Sampson who had been a member since 1761.
 The brothers maintained their seats on the vestry until a shift in political population caused them to be ousted by the Presbyterian majority.

 The Mathews brothers were appointed trustees of Staunton in 1772.
 At this time, Staunton was an important trade center in the backcountry, and it along with other backcountry trade centers like Salisbury, North Carolina, contributed significantly to economic expansion in the colonies, including the development of port cities like Baltimore, Maryland, Norfolk, Virginia, and Alexandria, Virginia.
 This mid-18th century economic boom has been cited a major origin of the American Revolution.
 Mathews took an increasingly active role civic affairs during this period.
 In Augusta County he served as a vestryman from 1763 to 1768, high sheriff from 1770 to 1771, and justice of the peace from 1769 to 1770 and 1773 to 1775.
 He was appointed a captain of militia in 1766.